 Summary

-The U.S. is at a critical moment in history where it can become a world leader in a transitioning global economy to clean energy.
-The COVID-19 pandemic has ravaged the economy and magnified structural concerns in relation to China.
+The U.S. is at a critical moment in history where it can become a world leader in transitioning the global economy to clean energy.
+The effects of the COVID-19 pandemic have magnified structural concerns in relation to China.
+Supply chain weakness is a good example.
 With limited means to impact the global lithium market, the U.S will continue to lose the race to China.
-It will prevent the ability to recover.
-Recent discoveries of large Lithium mega brines are crucial to the national security of the country.
-It is imperative the U.S. invest heavily in these projects and advance the scientific abilities to extract the materials.
-It will create countless jobs and stabilize the economy.
+Recent discoveries of large, domestic lithium mega brines are crucial to these initiatives.
+It is imperative the U.S. invest heavily in these projects and advance the scientific abilities to extract and refine the materials.
+It has enormous potential to create countless jobs, stabilize the economy, and bolster defenses against both material and existential threats to the nation.